 Try using a sweet maritozzo or brioche.

-DirectionsComplete steps 1 – 7 from the recipe above to make your Italian cream.
-Next, slice each sweet roll down the middle and press gently to open – just like cutting a baked potato.
+DirectionsComplete steps 1 – 3 from the recipe above to make your Italian cream.
+Next, using 6 sweet rolls, slice it down the middle and press gently to open – just like cutting a baked potato.

 Wait until 5:00 and then enjoy with a little aperitif, such as Campari or Prosecco.